MicrosoftDocs/cpp-docs/docs/cpp/inline-functions-cpp.md

 For compatibility with previous versions, **`_inline`** and **`_forceinline`** are synonyms for **`__inline`** and **`__forceinline`**, respectively, unless compiler option [`/Za` \(Disable language extensions)](../build/reference/za-ze-disable-language-extensions.md) is specified.

 The **`inline`** keyword tells the compiler that inline expansion is preferred.
-However, the compiler can ignore this.
+However, the compiler can ignore it.
 Two cases where this behavior can happen are:

 - Recursive functions.
 - Functions that are referred to through a pointer elsewhere in the translation unit.

-These reasons may interfere with inlining, *as may others*, at determined by the compiler.
+These reasons may interfere with inlining, *as may others*, as determined by the compiler.
 Don't depend on the **`inline`** specifier to cause a function to be inlined.

 Rather than expand an inline function defined in a header file, the compiler may create it as a callable function in more than one translation unit.
 The compiler marks the generated function for the linker to prevent one-definition-rule (ODR) violations.

 As with normal functions, there's no defined order for argument evaluation in an inline function.
 In fact, it could be different from the argument evaluation order when passed using the normal function-call protocol.

-The [`/Ob`](../build/reference/ob-inline-function-expansion.md) compiler optimization option helps to determine whether inline function expansion actually occurs.\
+Use the [`/Ob`](../build/reference/ob-inline-function-expansion.md) compiler optimization option to influence whether inline function expansion actually occurs.\
 [`/LTCG`](../build/reference/ltcg-link-time-code-generation.md) does cross-module inlining whether it's requested in source code or not.

 ### Example 1